galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 The other way we can estimate a phylogeny is by choosing some kind of score of "goodness" and then searching the entire set of possible trees for the tree (or trees) that optimises this score.
 Note that such scores are "surrogates for truth" in that we *hope* the optimal score will correspond to the true tree, but it is not necessarily the case.
 In many analyses we therefore use *multiple* methods, in the hope that they will give us the same answer.
 Minimum Evolution (ME), Maximum Parsimony (MP), and Maximum Likelihood (ML) are common such score functions.

+> <comment-title>Data vs Method</comment-title>
-**Note: If your conclusion changes based on your reasonable choice of analytical method, then perhaps your data are not adequate.**
+> If your conclusion changes based on your reasonable choice of analytical method, then perhaps your data are not adequate.
+{: .comment}

 ## Minimum Evolution (ME)